First Battle of St Albans: Prelude

-On 18 May, news reached the King and the Duke of Somerset in London that York and his allies had raised a retinue and were marching south to London down the Great North Road.
+On 18 May, news reached the king and the Duke of Somerset in London that York and his allies had raised a retinue and were marching south to London down the Great North Road.
 On Somerset's instructions, Cardinal Thomas Bourchier wrote to them to order them to disband.
-The Duke of York and the Earls of Warwick and Salisbury authored a letter at Royston on 20 May to insist that they were loyal to the King and had only brought their forces as protection from their enemies.
-Whether York intended to march on London or capture the King on the road to Leicester is unknown, but Somerset called his allies to St Albans and left London on 21 May, likely for fear of the pro-Yorkist London.
-Marching to St Albans with their own retainers, the Yorkists wrote a letter directly to the King on 21 May from Ware, where they turned off the Great North Road and began the approach to St Albans.
-On the night of 21 May, the King and Somerset were at Watford while the Yorkists were camped on the road between Ware and St Albans.
+The Duke of York and the Earls of Warwick and Salisbury authored a letter at Royston on 20 May to insist that they were loyal to the king and had only brought their forces as protection from their enemies.
+Whether York intended to march on London or capture the king on the road to Leicester is unknown, but Somerset called his allies to St Albans and left London on 21 May, likely for fear of the pro-Yorkist London.
+Marching to St Albans with their own retainers, the Yorkists wrote a letter directly to the king on 21 May from Ware, where they turned off the Great North Road and began the approach to St Albans.
+On the night of 21 May, the king and Somerset were at Watford while the Yorkists were camped on the road between Ware and St Albans.

 Battle

 The Lancastrian army of 2,000 troops arrived at St Albans first, with Humphrey Stafford, Duke of Buckingham, in command, and proceeded to defend it by placing troops along the Tonman Ditch and at the bars in Sopwell Lane and Shropshire Lane.
-The reassignment of Buckingham from Somerset as Commander of the Army had been a last-minute decision by Henry VI, whether by fear of Somerset's past failures or of animosity towards the Duke of York.
-The 7,000-strong Yorkist army arrived and camped in Keyfield, to the east.
+The reassignment of Buckingham from Somerset as commander of the army had been a last-minute decision by Henry VI, whether from fear of Somerset's past failures or of animosity towards the Duke of York.
+The 3,000-strong Yorkist army arrived and camped in Keyfield to the east.
 Lengthy negotiations ensued, with heralds moving back and forth between the rival commanders.
 After a few hours, it was believed in the Yorkist camp that King Henry VI knew nothing of the letters of negotiation.

-The Duke of York had made his intentions clear and wanted Somerset punished and then executed.
+The Duke of York had made his intentions clear and wanted Somerset punished, then executed.
 In a message to Henry VI, he stated: